Summary

 Display slide 35.
 Instruct participants to listen carefully to William Golding for the following information:

-• The first paragraph summarizes the information about the novel and its characters that they gathered from the video and the novel (Lord of the Flies) itself;
+The first paragraph summarizes the information about the novel and its characters that they gleaned from the novel Lord of the Flies itself.

 Display slides 37 and 38.
 Provide sentence frames to help participants structure their paragraphs.